sabamdarif/termux-desktop/docs/see-more.md

 ##### or, run `setup-termux-desktop --update icon/theme /path/to/archive_file_name` (will be added soon...)

-## :hammer_and_wrench:How to enable Vulkan in Chromium Browswer
+## :hammer_and_wrench: How to enable Vulkan in Chromium Browser

 - `chrome://flags/#enable-vulkan` Enable this then relaunch chromium

 ---

-## :hammer_and_wrench:How to use x11 display forwarding option
+## :hammer_and_wrench: How to use X11 display forwarding option

-- Command to use:-
+- Command to use:

 ```bash
 gui --display IP_ADDRESS:DISPLAY_PORT